In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 It was Metis who intervened on the Hecatoncheires’ behalf.
 “Yes but allies should be on your side because that is what they choose to be, not because they are forced, Poseidon.
 Let them leave in peace.”

-While Poseidon was still wanting to keep the Hecatoncheires on their side, both Hades and Zeus nodded their heads, so Poseidon had been outvoted.
+While Poseidon was still wanting to keep the Hecatoncheires on their side, he could see this would not be easily accomplished.

 As the Hecatoncheires left, Hades, Poseidon, and Zeus stared at the small collection of weaponry.

-All of the sons of Iapetus (Menoetius, Atlas, Prometheus, and Epimetheus) came to Olympus accompanied by the other brothers of Cronos.
+All of the sons of Iapetus (Menoetius, Atlas, Prometheus, and Epimetheus) came to Olympus accompanied by the other brothers of Cronos when the ruler had called for them.
 Hyperion, Crius, Coeus, and even Oceanus made their way to Olympus to see the decapitated body of Iapetus.

-Cronos wept, claiming that Iapetus came to Olympus, seeking to advise Cronos in the battles ahead.
+The act was easy enough to do.
+Cronos wept and explained that Iapetus came to Olympus, seeking to advise Cronos in the battles ahead as well as asking for some information about his sons.

 Upon Cronos’ declaration, the sons of Iapetus carried the body down Mount Olympus.